-As you can see, a CSNP contains a list of all the LSP IDs and Sequence Numbers that a router knows about.
-Notice that the router 4444.4444.4444 appears twice.
+As you can see on the right, a CSNP contains a list of all the LSP IDs and Sequence Numbers that a router knows about.
+You saw both of these numbers in the LSP packet capture earlier.
+You can see from the Source-ID that this CSNP message is from Router 4, and it contains three entries.
+Notice here that the router 4444.4444.4444 appears twice in the CSNP.
 That’s because there’s one LSP for the router itself, and one for the router acting as the Designated Intermediate System.
-Again, we’ll come to that later on.
+Again, we’ll come back to that soon.

-Note that a CSNP is just a list of LSP IDs, and doesn’t contain and prefix information itself.
+You can see here that a CSNP is literally just a list of LSP IDs, and doesn’t contain any prefix information itself.
 Think of a CSNP like an index, or the contents page in a book.
 If you don’t know what a book is: a book is a bit like a movie, except that some trees had to die for it to be made.
 And if you don’t know what a tree is, think of a tree as like a kind of haunted granddad that sucks moisture from the ground.

 PARTIAL SEQUENCE NUMBER PDU (PSNP)

-Once the routers have swapped CSNPs, they can check to see if there are any missing in their databases: they compare their own list of known LSPs with the CSNP received from their neighbor.
-If it sees one missing, or if it sees that a neighbor has a newer version, it requests it with a PSNP – the P standing for Partial.
+Once the routers have swapped CSNPs, they can check to see if there are any missing in their own databases.
+They compare their own list of known LSPs against the CSNP received from their neighbor.
+If a router sees an LSP is missing, or if it sees that a neighbor has a newer version, it requests it with a PSNP – the P standing for Partial.

 I didn’t do a screenshot of this, because I want to encourage you to go here and look at Jeremy’s P2P capture.
 It’s very simple though: it’s just a smaller version of the CSNP, with a list of LSP-IDs and LSP Sequence Numbers.
 The router can then reply by sending the full LSP that the LSP-ID represents.